-3.2.3.3 Load Factors for Superimposed Deformations
+3.2.3.3 Load Factors for Superimposed Deformations due to Uniform Temperature Change (TU)

-The load factors for the superimposed deformations for the Strength limit states also have two specified values -- a load factor of 0.5 for the calculation of stress, and a load factor of 1.2 for the calculation of deformation.
+The load factors for the superimposed deformations related to TU for the Strength limit states have two specified values -- a load factor of 0.5 for the calculation of stress, and a load factor of 1.2 for the calculation of deformation.
 The greater value of 1.2 is used to calculate unrestrained deformations (e.g., a simple span expanding freely with rising temperature).
-The lower value of 0.5 for the elastic calculation of stress reflects the inelastic response of the structure due to restrained deformations.
-For example, one-half of the temperature rise would be used to elastically calculate the stresses in a constrained structure.
+The lower value of 0.5 is used for the elastic calculation of stress and reflects the inelastic response of the structure due to restrained deformations.
+For example, 0.5 times the temperature rise would be used to elastically calculate the stresses in a constrained structure.
 Using 1.2 times the temperature rise in an elastic calculation would overestimate the stresses in the structure.
 The structure resists the temperature inelastically through redistribution of the elastic stresses.